IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

     > ![](./images/media/image9.png)

     c.
-Access the WAS Admin Console to view the application deployed by clicking the Firefox icon on the Desktop toolbar.
+Access the WAS Admin Console to view the application deployed by clicking the Firefox icon on the Desktop.

     > ![firefox icon](./images/media/image10.png)